cncf/tag-security/community/working-groups/supply-chain-security/suply-chain-security-paper-v2/SSCBPv2.md

 For example, a CVE in a software’s source code may not be present in the shipped binaries because the vulnerability is conditioned on a compile-time option that wasn’t used.

 These specifications offer a standardized approach to evaluating software packages and their dependencies, facilitating clear and consistent decision making during evaluation.
-The integration of the frameworks into security checks and gates throughout the S3C helps reduce risk and improve compliance with regulatory requirements.
+The integration of the frameworks into security checks and gates throughout the software supply chain helps reduce risk and improve compliance with regulatory requirements.

 Additionally, organizations should always monitor changes to second and third party software and services.
 Software and service vendors should list any changes to their Service Level Agreement (SLA) for the service or changes to the software (for example, maintaining a changelog).